ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

- offender, other than a juvenile offender  who  has  been  adjudicated  a youthful  offender  pursuant to section 720.20 of the criminal procedure law, as a previous or predicate felony  offender  under  section  70.04, 70.06,  70.08  or  70.10,  when sentencing a person who commits a felony after he has reached the age of sixteen.]
+ offender, other than a juvenile offender  who  has  been  adjudicated  a youthful  offender  pursuant to section 720.20 of the criminal procedure law, as a previous or predicate felony  offender  under  section  70.04,
+ S. 6471--A  25

+ 70.06,  70.08  or  70.10,  when sentencing a person who commits a felony after he has reached the age of sixteen.]
-  § 29.
+  §  30.
 Section 60.12 of the penal law, as amended by chapter 31 of the laws of 2019, subdivision 1 as amended by section 1 of part WW of  chap- ter 55 of the laws of 2019, is amended to read as follows:
  § 60.12 Authorized  disposition; alternative sentence; domestic violence cases.
- S. 6471  25

   1. Notwithstanding any other provision of law, where a court is impos- ing sentence upon a person pursuant to section 70.00, 70.02[, 70.06]  or subdivision two or three of section 70.71 of this title, [other than for an  offense  defined  in  section  125.26,  125.27,  subdivision five of section 125.25, or article 490 of this chapter, or for an offense  which would  require  such  person  to  register as a sex offender pursuant to article six-C of the correction law, an attempt or conspiracy to  commit any  such offense,] and is authorized [or required] pursuant to sections 70.00, 70.02[, 70.06] or subdivision two or three of  section  70.71  of this  title  to  impose  a  sentence  of imprisonment, the court, upon a determination following a hearing that (a) at the time  of  the  instant offense,  the  defendant  was a victim of domestic violence subjected to substantial physical, sexual  or  psychological  abuse  inflicted  by  a member  of the same family or household as the defendant as such term is defined in subdivision one of section 530.11 of the  criminal  procedure law; (b) such abuse was a significant contributing factor to the defend- ant's  criminal  behavior;  (c) having regard for the nature and circum- stances of the crime and the history, character  and  condition  of  the defendant,  that  a  sentence of imprisonment pursuant to section 70.00, 70.02[, 70.06] or subdivision two or three  of  section  70.71  of  this title  would be unduly harsh may instead impose a sentence in accordance with this section.
   A court may  determine  that  such  abuse  constitutes  a  significant contributing  factor  pursuant  to  paragraph  (b)  of  this subdivision regardless of whether the defendant raised a defense pursuant to article thirty-five, article forty, or subdivision one of section 125.25 of this chapter.
   At the hearing to determine whether the defendant should be  sentenced pursuant  to  this  section,  the  court shall consider oral and written arguments, take testimony from witnesses offered by  either  party,  and consider relevant evidence to assist in making its determination.
 Reli- able hearsay shall be admissible at such hearings.
   2. Where  a  court  would  otherwise be required to impose a sentence pursuant to section 70.02 of this title, the court may impose a definite sentence of imprisonment of LESS THAN one year [or less],  or  probation in accordance with the provisions of section 65.00 of this title, or may fix a determinate term of imprisonment as follows:
   (a)  For a class B felony, the term must be at least one year and must not exceed five years;
   (b) For a class C felony, the term must be at least one year and  must not exceed three and one-half years;
   (c)  For a class D felony, the term must be at least one year and must not exceed two years; and
   (d) For a class E felony, the term must  be  one  year  and  must  not exceed one and one-half years.
-  3. Where a court would otherwise be required to impose a sentence  for a  class  A  felony offense pursuant to section 70.00 of this title, the court may fix a determinate term  of  imprisonment  of  at  least  [five years]  ONE  YEAR  and not to exceed fifteen years, OR IMPOSE A DEFINITE SENTENCE OF IMPRISONMENT OF LESS THAN ONE YEAR, OR PROBATION IN  ACCORD- ANCE WITH THE PROVISIONS OF SECTION 65.00 OF THIS TITLE.
+  3. Where a court would otherwise be required to impose a sentence for a class A felony offense pursuant to section 70.00 of  this  title,  the court  may  fix  a  determinate  term  of imprisonment of at least [five years] ONE YEAR and not to exceed fifteen years, OR  IMPOSE  A  DEFINITE
+ S. 6471--A  26

+ SENTENCE  OF IMPRISONMENT OF LESS THAN ONE YEAR, OR PROBATION IN ACCORD- ANCE WITH THE PROVISIONS OF SECTION 65.00 OF THIS TITLE.
-  4. Where a court would otherwise be required to impose a sentence for a class A felony offense pursuant to subparagraph (i) of  paragraph  (b) of  subdivision  two of section 70.71 of this title, the court may fix a determinate term of imprisonment of at least [five years] ONE  YEAR  and not to exceed eight years, OR IMPOSE A DEFINITE SENTENCE OF IMPRISONMENT
+  4. Where a court would otherwise be required to impose a sentence for a class A felony offense pursuant to subparagraph (i) of  paragraph  (b) of  subdivision  two of section 70.71 of this title, the court may fix a determinate term of imprisonment of at least [five years] ONE  YEAR  and not to exceed eight years, OR IMPOSE A DEFINITE SENTENCE OF IMPRISONMENT OF LESS THAN ONE YEAR, OR PROBATION IN ACCORDANCE WITH THE PROVISIONS OF SECTION 65.00 OF THIS TITLE.
- S. 6471  26

- OF LESS THAN ONE YEAR, OR PROBATION IN ACCORDANCE WITH THE PROVISIONS OF SECTION 65.00 OF THIS TITLE.
   5. Where a court would otherwise be required to impose a sentence for